isomerpages/nlb-biblioasia/_oct-2009/European Perceptions of Malacca in the Early Modern Period.md

 <img style="width:100%;" src="/images/Vol%205%20Issue%203/EuropeanPerception/1Malacca%201630.jpg">
  <div style="background-color: white;">This map of 1630 shows the shape of the fort.<i> Image reproduced from Livro das Plantas das Fortalezas, Cidades e Povoações do Estado da Índia Orienta, p.
 105. All rights reserved, Instituto de Investigação Científica Tropical, 1991.</i></div>

 It is problematic to apply the notion of colony and the attendant philosophies to refer to the time when the Portuguese captured Malacca.
 The Portuguese did not establish a large settlement of civilians and they did not hold much territory beyond the borders of the city itself.
-However their fortifications at least hinted at plans for permanence extending further than simply a factory.
+However. their fortifications at least hinted at plans for permanence extending further than simply a factory.
 Nonetheless, their attitude towards the Malay Peninsula seemed ambivalent.

 The idea of conversion to Catholicism was clearly part of the rhetoric of the Portuguese expansion.
 Nonetheless, the missions set up by the Jesuits, while endorsed by the Portuguese, were not really part of the official expansion nor were they something that the Portuguese crown invested in.
 It was very convenient to promote the idea of converting the Malay world from Islam to Christianity for audiences in Europe, particularly the Vatican, but in practice the Portuguese showed little interest in actually pursuing this.